PiSupply/PiJuice/README.md

 ```
 Then after a reboot it should work

+It is recommended to remove the added line for stretch in /etc/apt/sources.list.d/raspi.list after the installation.
+This to avoid possible conflicts with other package updates.

 Alternatively you can install the 1.5 packages manually.
 They are available in https://github.com/PiSupply/PiJuice/tree/master/Software/Install.

-When the 1.5 packages will be available in Buster this section will be removed.
+After the 1.5 packages will be available in Buster this section will be removed.

 ### Installing on Stretch and Jessie